 - Elizabeth Cayley (1731-1796), who died at Hull.

-Edward Cayley (1733-1805) who lived at Whitby, Yorkshire, and in 1777 married Mary Brown (1742-1810), daughter of Jonas Brown, who came from a prominent Whitby family with plantation interests in the Caribbean.
+Edward Cayley (1733-1805) who lived at Whitby, Yorkshire, married twice.
+His first wife was Anne Simpson (marriage date 8 November 1760).
+In 1777 he married Mary Brown (1742-1810), daughter of Jonas Brown, who came from a prominent Whitby family with plantation interests in the Caribbean.

 - George Cayley (1735-1790), who was born in Hull and went to St Petersburg as one of the Cayley Russia merchants. he died at Beverley, Yorkshire.
 In St Petersburg he married Anne Prescott (1750-1776) in 1774, and they had one son, another Cornelius Cayley, who was born in January 1776 and died the following September, possibly of the same illness which killed his mother a few days later.

-Edward Cayley and Mary Brown had six children, several of whom finally settled at Stamford, Lincolnshire:
+Edward Cayley and his second wife Mary Brown had six children, several of whom finally settled at Stamford, Lincolnshire:

 - Mary Cayley (1778-1837), who spent much of her life at Whitby and died in Stamford.

 - Margaret Cayley, b.
 1781, who married twice.
 The identity of her first husband is uncertain but her second was a Major Chadwick.

 - Edward Cayley (1782-1868), who settled in Stamford, where he was a successful banker and a town councillor.
 In 1828 he married Frances Twopeny (1796-1851), one of six good-looking daughters of the Reverend Richard Twopeny, rector of Little Casterton, County Rutland: the daughters were collectively nicknamed by people outside the family the “splendid shilling”.
 For his descendants, see a Banker’s Family.